 The Industries of the Future Grant

-This grant was extended at the last minute by the Department of Energy so the funds could be quickly spent.
 A sub-grant of $9,500 was given to the Nevada System of Higher Education’s Nevada Industry Excellence program, which “revitalizes Nevada’s manufacturing, construction and mining community by addressing individual needs and providing direct support and referral services.”
 The grant provided Six Sigma Green Belt training for six Barrick Gold Corp. employees during the week of April 9-13, 2012.
 Barrick matched the grant with $27,280.

 Geothermal Outreach Grant